APPOINTMENT INFORMATION LEAFLET

 Our Practice List size continues to grow as Beauly and the surrounding area are developing, which means an increasing workload for the practice to manage.
 In order to do this we have to monitor and try to continuously improve the quality of our services in order to deliver a safe, efficient and effective service for all our patients.
 Therefore we have made some changes to our appointment system in order to meet the demands of our rising patient population.

-We have telephone appointments where you can speak to our ANP or if more appropriate speak with a GP for a routine telephone consultation.
+We have telephone appointments where you can speak to a GP for a routine telephone consultation.

 If a home visit is required please contact us before 10am that day.
 The GP visiting will phone you before they visit so please be available to take the call.